 Dynamic Media assets are cached by the CDN (Content Delivery Network) for fast delivery to your customers.
-However, when you make updates to those assets, you may want those changes to take effect immediately on your website.
+However, when you make updates to those assets, you want those changes to take effect immediately on your website.
 Purging or invalidating the CDN cache lets you quickly update assets that are delivered by Dynamic Media.
-Instead of waiting for the cache to expire using a TTL (Time To Live) value (default is 10 hours), you can send a request from within Dynamic Media user interface to have the cache expire within minutes.
+Instead of waiting for the cache to expire using a TTL (Time To Live) value (default is ten hours), you can send a request from within Dynamic Media to have the cache expire within minutes.

 To invalidate your CDN cached content for Dynamic Media assets:

 Part 1 of 2: Creating a CDN Invalidation template

 In Experience Manager 6.5.6 or later, navigate to Tools > Assets > CDN Invalidation.

 On the CDN Invalidation template page, do one of the following options based on your scenario:

 |I have already created a CDN invalidation template in the past using Dynamic Media Classic.||The Create Template text field is pre-populated with your template data.
 In such case, you can either edit the template, or continue to the next step.|

 |I have to create a template.
 What do I enter?||In the Create Template text field, enter an image URL (including image presets or modifiers) referencing